Our programme brings together two classes from demographically diverse schools in a year long programme within a local

 - Headteacher signs an agreement to release teachers for 2 training sessions, pay for transport to enable a neutral venue visit and a visit to the other school and to host a visit in their own school and very importantly enable curriculum time for the classes to exchange work.

-- Teachers attend training for a full day in September.
+- Teachers attend training for a full day in September or October.
 If they have linked before this reduces to half a day.

 - Classes exchange photographs, names and identity work linked to the PSHCE, Citizenship and English Curriculum.

 - The two classes meet for the first time, preferably at a neutral venue linked to wide ranging aspects of curriculum such as Drama, Outdoor Sports, Speaking & Listening, Geography, RE.
 The facilitators at the venue understand the programme and facilitate collaborative activities that support pupils to enjoy working alongside one another as they meet for the first time.

 - Further work is exchanged between the classes including curiosity questions which deepens the contact.
 Digital linking opportunities develop the IT curriculum and increase the children’s sense of understanding and connection with the partner class.
 Parents are drawn into the programme wherever possible.

-- Teachers meet for half a day training in February to plan spring/summer visits to the two schools.
+- Teachers meet for half a day training in January/February to plan spring/summer visits to the two schools.

 - Further exchange and class visits take place

 - A celebration event may be planned and a final exchange and goodbye.

-Local Linking programmes in Bolton, Birmingham, Blackburn with Darwen, Bradford, Buckinghamshire, Burnley, Calderdale, Derby, Kent, Kirklees, London, Luton, Manchester, Oldham, Pendle, Rochdale, Rotherham, Sheffield, Stockport, and Waltham Forest are recruiting schools.
+Local Linking programmes in Bolton, Birmingham, Blackburn with Darwen, Bradford, Buckinghamshire, Burnley, Bury, Calderdale, Derby, Kent, Kirklees, Leicester, London, Luton, Manchester, Newcastle, Nottingham, Oldham, Pendle, Rochdale, Rotherham, Sheffield, Stockport, Tower Hamlets, Walsall and Waltham Forest are recruiting schools.